ggrosswald/Produce-that-Beat/README.md

 ## Data Set: Most Streamed Spotify Songs 2023

 The Spotify data set was sourced from kaggle.com and is a comprehensive list of the most popular songs of 2023 as determined by the Spotify music stremaing platform.
-Key attributes of the data set include
+Key attributes of the data set include:

 - Song Title: Name of the song
 - Artist Name: Name of the artist(s) of the song